Cremation of Care: Staging

 The Owl Shrine covered in moss, standing among trees behind a stage at one edge of a man-made pond.

 The ceremony involves the poling across a lake of a small boat containing an effigy of Care (called "Dull Care").
-Dark, hooded figures receive from the ferryman the effigy which is placed on an altar, and, at the end of the ceremony, set on fire.
+Dark, hooded figures receive from the ferryman the effigy, which is placed on an altar, and, at the end of the ceremony, set on fire.
 This "cremation" symbolizes that members are banishing the "dull cares" of conscience.
 At the time the script was developed, the primary meaning of the word 'care' (< O.E. cearu, "anxiety, anguish") was synonymous with 'worry', having more negative connotations than in modern times when it tends to be associated more positively with compassion.

 The ceremony takes place in front of the Owl Shrine, a 40 ft hollow owl statue made of concrete over steel supports.
 The moss- and lichen-covered statue simulates a natural rock formation, yet holds electrical and audio equipment within it.
 During the ceremony, a recording is used as the voice of The Owl.
 For many years the recorded voice was club guest Walter Cronkite.
 Music and pyrotechnics accompany the ritual for dramatic effect.

 Controversy

-On July 15, 2000, radio host Alex Jones and his cameraman, Mike Hanson, infiltrated the Bohemian Grove and filmed the Cremation of Care ceremony with a hidden camera.
-The footage was the centerpiece of Jones' documentary Dark Secrets: Inside Bohemian Grove.
+Radio host Alex Jones, alongside cameraman Mike Hanson, infiltrated the Bohemian Grove on July 15, 2000, and filmed the Cremation of Care ceremony with a hidden camera.
+The footage became central to the Jones documentary Dark Secrets: Inside Bohemian Grove.
 Jones claimed that the Cremation of Care was an "ancient Canaanite, Luciferian, Babylon mystery religion ceremony".
-The Grove and Jones' investigation were covered by Jon Ronson in Channel 4's four-part documentary Secret Rulers of the World.
-Ronson documented his view of the ritual in his book Them: Adventures with Extremists, writing, "My lasting impression was of an all-pervading sense of immaturity: the Elvis impersonators, the pseudo-pagan spooky rituals, the heavy drinking.
+Jon Ronson covered Jones and the Grove as part of the documentary series The Secret Rulers of the World.
+Writing in Them: Adventures with Extremists (2001), Ronson offered his view of the Cremation of Care ritual: "My lasting impression was of an all-pervading sense of immaturity: the Elvis impersonators, the pseudo-pagan spooky rituals, the heavy drinking.
 These people might have reached the apex of their professions but emotionally they seemed trapped in their college years."

 Protests

-Outside of the main entrance to the Bohemian Grove, protesters against club members and their guests have held a ceremony called the "Resurrection of Care", intended to symbolically reverse the effects of the Cremation of Care, to prevent the attendees from temporarily abandoning their cares.
-The counter ceremony was first held in 1980, organized by Mary Moore, a former beauty queen turned left-wing activist.
-Moore was less concerned about the Cremation of Care ceremony than with the likelihood that club members with corporate interests would gain influence in government.
+Protesters outside the main entrance of the Bohemian Grove have held a "Resurrection of Care" ceremony, intended to symbolically reverse the effects of the Cremation of Care, to prevent the attendees from temporarily abandoning their cares.
+The protest event was first organized in 1980 by Mary Moore, a former beauty queen turned left-wing activist.
+Moore was less concerned about countering the Cremation of Care ceremony than with the likelihood that club members (and guests) with corporate interests would gain government influence.